mlflow/mlflow-torchserve/examples/Titanic/README.md

 #Titanic features attribution analysis using Captum and TorchServe.

 In this example, we show how to use a pre-trained custom Titanic model to performing real time classification prediction(survived/Not survived) and features attributions with Captum and TorchServe.
+You can download the dataset from https://biostat.app.vumc.org/wiki/pub/Main/DataSets/titanic3.csv

 The inference service would return the prediction and attribution socre of features for a given test record.

 ### Running the code